 After the police officers came forward with a confession story a hospital guard named Priscilla Durham came forward and claimed she heard a confession as well, but never alerted the police.
 She was interviewed by the prosecution and brought to trial.
 During the trial she claimed, for the first time, that she made a handwritten report about the confession the day after the shooting but only gave it to her superior officer.
 She somehow never mentioned this to the prosecution or the police despite being interviewed by both.
 During the trial the judge sent a police officer to the hospital who returned with a piece of paper that was not on hospital letterhead, was typed, and was not signed.
 This document was allowed to be submitted as evidence over the objections of the defense.

-Mumia had a court appointed lawyer who did not have the funds to investigate witnesses or do any ballistics investigations whatsoever.
-The judge who presided over the case was Albert Sabo, a former Sherrif and member of the Fratneral Order of Police who presided over more trials ending in death sentences than any other judge in the US.
+Mumia had a court-appointed lawyer who did not have the funds to investigate witnesses or do any ballistics investigations whatsoever.
+The judge who presided over the case was Albert Sabo, a former Sheriff and member of the Fraternal Order of Police who presided over more trials ending in death sentences than any other judge in the US.
 A third of all lawyers surveyed by the American Bar Association in Philadelphia said that he was unfit to be on the bench.

 Despite all this, Mumia was convicted and sentenced to death in a trial that was rife with perjured testimony and manufactured evidence that Amnesty International found, "did not meet the minimum international standards for a fair trial."